Regular Show: Mordecai and Rigby in 8-Bit Land

 Regular Show: Mordecai and Rigby in 8-Bit Land is a video game based on the Cartoon Network series Regular Show.
-It was developed by WayForward Technologies, and was released in North America on October 29, 2013, Europe on November 8, 2013, and Australia on November 12, 2013 exclusively for the Nintendo 3DS.
-The game was delisted from Nintendo eShop some point between 2017-2019, most likely due to an expiring license.
+It was developed by WayForward Technologies and was released exclusively for the Nintendo 3DS in North America on October 29, 2013; Europe on November 8, 2013; and Australia on November 12, 2013.

+The game was delisted from the Nintendo eShop at some point between 2017 and 2019, most likely due to an expiring license.

 Gameplay

 Based on the two-part fourth season premiere "Exit 9B", Regular Show: Mordecai and Rigby in 8-Bit Land depicts Mordecai and Rigby noticing the arrival of a video game console, which distracts them from lawn mowing work commanded by their boss Benson.
 Once they boot it up, they are sucked into the television screen, the titular 8-bit land, as the game's playable characters.
-The two traverse four worlds, each consisting of four levels, to stop the son of Garrett Bobby Ferguson, also known as Giant Bearded Face, from creating an entrance to the underworld via the park Mordecai and Rigby work at.
+The two traverse four worlds, each consisting of four levels and with different themes, to stop the son of Garrett Bobby Ferguson, also known as Giant Bearded Face, from creating an entrance to the underworld via the park Mordecai and Rigby work at.

 Players act Mordecai and Rigby and have to switch between both characters and gameplay modes within stages, of which there are three throughout: platform, top-down shooter, and side-scrolling shooter.
-In the platform sections, Modercai can double jump and Rigby, due to his shorter size, can crawl into small areas; the side-scrolling shooter sections have Modercai morphed into a spaceship, while the top-down shooters involves the player controlling Rigby.
+In the platform sections, Mordecai can double jump and Rigby, due to his shorter size, can crawl into small areas; the side-scrolling shooter sections have Mordecai morphed into a spaceship, while the top-down shooters involves the player controlling Rigby.
+The player has to manage switching between the two frequently depending on the context.

+Many of the enemies and concepts in the final games are inspired by episodes from the show, including power-ups and boss fights.
+Each world contains unique concepts that players must learn to pass each level, before the fourth merges them all together.
+Additional unlockables can be attained by collecting VHS tapes, including concept art, a music player, in-game cheats, and a New Game+ mode.